 One of the primary advantages of E-Signature Documents is that you can make fields required or not and rest easy knowing that each of your packets is complete when you get it back.
 Learn how to send out E-Signature Documents.

 Required documents are documents (of any file type) you want to make available to your customers in the customer portal for download and/or upload.
 When you create a Required Document, you are given the option to attach a document that will be made available for download by your customer.
-The customer can download and print the document, provide any information, sign, etc. and then upload the document.
+The customer can download and print the document, provide any information, sign, etc., and then upload the document.

 Once uploaded, these documents come back to you in Enrollsy so that you can download or otherwise keep track of who still needs to submit them using our convenient Document Finder button.
-Learn how to require a document be signed and/or uploaded.
+Learn how to require a document to be signed and/or uploaded.